- Frequently Asked Questions

 Q. Where is your office located and what are your office hours?

-A. 306 Cambridge Street in Abbeville.
+A. 306 Cambridge Street in Abbeville SC.
 Hours are Monday thru Friday, 8:30 AM to 5:00 PM.
-Visit cable TV channel 2 for updates or closings.
+Listen to the local radio station WZLA 92.9 or visit the City Of Abbeville Facebook page for updates or closings.

 Q. How do I apply for new service and what are the requirements?